 What should I do if asked to sign an NDA?

-If you’re asked to sign an NDA upon entering a new business relationship, it’s usually because the individual or company that you will be working with has no way to determine whether you will keep their confidential information secret.
 NDAs are just part of doing business and should not be viewed as personal.
+If you’re asked to sign an NDA it’s usually because the individual or company that you will be working with has no way to determine whether you will keep their confidential information secret.
 Asking you to sign a legally binding document is one of the most common ways that companies seek to protect their confidential information.